SteviLen420/TQE_simulation/TQE_Universe_Simulation_Full_Pipeline/README.md

 •	**Pre-Collapse Phase** – In this phase, the effective physical laws (represented by a state vector X) fluctuate stochastically around values determined by the initial conditions.
 Conceptually, this is interpreted as a “quantum-like” regime where the laws are not yet fixed.
 The implementation models these fluctuations through random perturbations, with optional use of qutip for more advanced experiments.

+### Clarification on the "Lawless" Phase
+It is crucial to note that the "pre-collapse" phase, while characterized by fluctuating laws, does not start from an absolutely lawless state.
+The simulation framework is built upon the qutip quantum mechanics library, which fundamentally incorporates **the Schrödinger equation** and **Hamiltonian mechanics** as its operational baseline.

+Therefore, the TQE model does not simulate the emergence of quantum mechanics itself.
+Instead, it investigates the process by which higher-level, effective physical laws and constants (like those governing gravitation or electromagnetism) are selected and stabilized from this fundamental, fluctuating quantum substrate.
+The simulation models the emergence of stable macro-level laws from an underlying quantum reality.

 •	**Law Lock-In** – At a critical point, the universe transitions from fluctuating to stable laws, $X_{final}$.
 This lock-in event is governed by a stability_threshold parameter.
 When the variance of X(t) remains below this threshold for a specified number of epochs, the system records a lock_epoch.
 This value is a key output of the simulation.

 •	**Expansion Phase** – After lock-in, the universe evolves deterministically according to the fixed laws $X_{final}$.
 This phase simulates large-scale expansion and structure formation, producing cosmological observables that are passed to the analysis stage.